Is Unisium Right for You?

 What level is Unisium for?

-If you’re in high school and already pushing into harder physics and math, Unisium can give you a huge edge—as long as you’re willing to put in serious, focused hours instead of just dabbling.
-It’s a way to find out whether you enjoy physics or math when doing the kind of thinking they require.
+If you’re in high school and already pushing into harder physics and math, Unisium can give you a huge edge if you’re willing to put in serious, focused hours instead of just dabbling.
+It’s a way to find out whether you enjoy the kind of thinking physics and math require.

 If this list sounds like you—or like the kind of student you want to become—Unisium is the app I built for you.